+Minimum viable product.
 The MVP.
-If you’re part of the busy world of digital products, websites, mobile apps and web applications, I’m sure you know all too well what we’re talking about.
+If you’re part of the busy world of digital products, websites, mobile apps, and web applications, I’m sure you know all too well what we’re talking about.
 But let’s make sure we’re all on the same page.

-An MVP is the simplest version of a product which already brings some clearly defined value and benefits to the user, can be tested and pushed forward to production.
+An MVP is the simplest version of a product that already brings some clearly defined value and benefits to the user, and can be tested and pushed forward to production.
 It contains compact functionality and quality design.
 It is reliable and easy to use.

 An MVP must include these key elements in production quality:

 is a bundle of features that are all intertwined and can be used to reach a goal within the product and provide specific value.

 needs to meet the commercial quality standards so that the feedback of your target users is not biased by amateurish execution.

 means that your MVP must be thoroughly tested and fully functional.
 Similar to a sloppy design, poor reliability will seriously decrease the validity of the insights generated from the MVP’s launch.